Pivotal, cluster and interface measures for critical planar percolation: Introduction

 On a heuristic level, the scaling exponent $3/4$ comes from the fact that $\mu^\Quad$ is a ``natural'' measure supported on the set of pivotal points, which is known to be of Hausdorff-dimension $3/4$.
 (This dimension is not proved explicitly anywhere, but follows from a simple modification of \cite[Section 6.1]{\LSWplane} and the techniques of \cite{\BeffaraDim6}.
 See also \cite[Theorem 10.4]{\GPS1} for a very similar result.
 For more on the connections between the dimension of a set and the measures supported, see \cite[Chapter 8]{\Mattila}.)
 Of course, to make this explanation more grounded, one would also need to prove that the support of the measure $\mu^\Quad(\omega)$ is exactly the set of $\Quad$-pivotal points of $\omega$, not just a subset.
 This requires some work, which will be done in \cite{\MetricProp}.

-In the applications to dynamical percolation and the other processes \cite{\DPSL,\MST}, we will actually use a different family of measures: instead of a measure for each quad $\Quad\subseteq \Omega$, there will be a measure $\mu^\rho_\eta$ for each radius $\rho>0$, the normalized counting measure on the {\bf $\rho$-important sites}, i.e., sites $x\in \Omega$ that have the alternating four-arm event from $x$ to distance at least $\rho$.
+Note that it might be more natural to use a different family of measures: instead of a measure for each quad $\Quad\subseteq \Omega$, there could be a measure $\bar \mu^\rho_\eta$ for each radius $\rho>0$, the normalized counting measure on the {\bf $\rho$-important sites}, i.e., sites $x\in \Omega$ that have the alternating four-arm event from $x$ to distance at least $\rho$.
 However, these $\rho$-important measures are slightly cumbersome to deal with, so we will introduce one more family of measures: the normalized counting measure $\mu^A_\eta$ on the so-called {\bf $A$-important sites}, where $A\subset \Omega$ is a topological annulus with piecewise smooth boundaries (called a proper annulus).
-See Subsection~\ref{ss.A-imp} for the definitions, Theorems~\ref{th.measurable} and~\ref{pr.covariance} for the results, and Subsection~\ref{ss.filtering} for a comparison between the $\rho$-important and $A$-important families of measures that we will use in the sequels to translate our present results from the $A$-important setup to the $\rho$-important one.
+See Subsection~\ref{ss.A-imp} for the definitions, Theorems~\ref{th.measurable} and~\ref{pr.covariance} for the results, and Subsection~\ref{ss.filtering} for a comparison between the $\rho$-important and $A$-important families of measures.

 The case of the 1-arm event, i.e., the normalized counting measure on {\bf macroscopic open clusters}, is simpler than the case of pivotals, due to the monotonicity of the 1-arm event that is false for the alternating 4-arm event.
 The actual formulation that we will prove concerns the following measure (using the 1-arm analogue of the $A$-important points mentioned above):